Part one – Who we are

 RECEIVING A GRANT

-If you are awarded a grant, you will be informed in writing usually within 4 weeks of making your application.
+If you are awarded a grant, you will be informed in writing usually within 4-6 weeks of making your application.
 A letter of offer will outline the decision to fund your project, the amount of funding awarded and detail the eligible time period for expenditure.
 This letter will also list all obligations of the grant award and you will need to be satisfied that your organisation will be able to comply fully with all the criteria.
+You will be required to sign and return a copy of your letter of offer which confirms you accept the agreement in full and that all the information provided is correct.